PeteMaina/obituaryinpy/README.md

-The repository Contains a python project of an obituary well curate in python Feel free to use it
+This repo Contains a python project of an obituary coded in python